tangledbytes/nodejs-snowflake/README.md

 // Returns a 64 bit id as a number const ID_AS_NUMBER = uid.getUniqueID('number'); // 116321924208963580

-// Returns the epoch timestamp of creation of the id independent of the machine it was created uid.getTimestampFromID(ID); // 1574034107888
+// Returns the epoch timestamp of creation of the id
+// independent of the machine it was created uid.getTimestampFromID(ID); // 1574034107888

+uid.getTimestampFromID(ID_AS_NUMBER) // 1574034107888

 ```